-Throughout his time at King’s he has worked to apply deep historical knowledge to contemporary political concerns.
-He has published articles on global affairs in Foreign Policy, The Washington Post, History Today and The New Statesman, among other publications, and provided commentary for the BBC.
+Throughout his time at KCL he has worked to apply deep historical knowledge to contemporary political concerns.
+He has published articles on global affairs in The Wall Street Journal, Foreign Policy, The Washington Post, History Today and The New Statesman, among other publications, and provided commentary for the BBC.

-He completed his undergraduate studies at the University of Nottingham, where he attained a first-class BA in History and Politics.
-He won the University of Cambridge's Member's History Prize for the best M.Phil in Historical Studies, before going on to complete my PhD at Sidney Sussex College, Cambridge.
-During his PhD, he was a Fox International Fellow at the Whitney and Betty Macmillan Center for International and Area Studies, a Smith Richardson Pre-doctoral Fellow in International Security Studies, both at Yale University, and an AHRC Fellow at the Kluge Center, Library of Congress.
+Laderman completed his undergraduate studies in history and politics at the University of Nottingham.
+He won the University of Cambridge’s Member’s History Prize for best MPhil dissertation before completing his PhD at Sidney Sussex College, Cambridge.
+During his PhD studies, he was a Fox International Fellow and a Smith Richardson Fellow in International Security Studies, both at Yale University, and an AHRC Fellow at the Kluge Center, Library of Congress.

 His research focuses on the United States and its relations with the wider world, with an emphasis on the intersection between U.S. and International History, and the interconnection between U.S. foreign policy and domestic politics.

-In addition, his research encompasses the foreign relations of Great Britain, history and statecraft, and the development of ideas on human rights, grand strategy and global order.
+In addition, his research encompasses transatlantic relations, the foreign policy of Great Britain, and the development of ideas on human rights, grand strategy and global order.

 He is open to supervising PhDs in American and British history, with a particular focus on international relations and foreign policy.

-Dr. Laderman currently teaches and convenes the following BA modules:
+Dr Laderman currently teaches and convenes the following modules: